 In addition, we need to build more pipelines that strategically access historically undersupplied demand centers.
 We saw a need for this in 2018, when a "bomb cyclone" caused US prices to soar due to insufficient gas supply, requiring the importation of Russian LNG.
 We could have resolved this matter at much less cost through greater access to Appalachia rather than notoriously methane-leaky Russian gas.

-By improving and redeveloping our natural gas infrastructure, we can ensure that we can provide more affordable, reliable, and cleaner gas to our allies and here at home for generations to come.
+By improving and redeveloping our natural gas infrastructure, we can provide more affordable, reliable, and cleaner gas to our allies and at home for generations.

 We Need Washington to Act